 Some of our tenants are subject to significant debt obligations and may rely on debt financing to make rent payments to us.
 Tenants that are subject to significant debt obligations may be unable to make their rent payments if there are adverse changes in their business plans or prospects, the regulatory environment in which they operate or in general economic conditions.
 In addition, the payment of rent and debt service may reduce the working capital available to tenants for the start-up phase of their businesses.
-Furthermore, we may be unable to monitor and evaluate tenant credit quality on an on-going basis.
+Furthermore, we may be unable to monitor and evaluate tenant credit quality on an ongoing basis.

 Any lease payment defaults by a tenant could adversely affect our cash flows and cause us to reduce the amount of distributions to stockholders.
 In the event of a default by a tenant, we may also experience delays in enforcing our rights as landlord and may incur substantial costs in protecting our investment and re-leasing our property as operators of cannabis cultivation, production and retail facilities are generally subject to extensive state licensing requirements.
 Any negotiations with tenants who are in default under their lease may prove costly or time-consuming and may divert our management team's attention and resources.
 Furthermore, we will not operate any of the facilities that we purchase.
+See "Factors Impacting Our Operating Results - Financial Performance and Condition of Our Tenants" under Item 7 for a discussion of our recent tenant defaults.